sytherese/2nd-To-4th-Qtr-Repository-DelaRosa_Sy/Markdown/README.md

 #### Other Notes:
 - All webpages have the Brooklyn 99 logo that can be found at the top left of the screen, and clicking this will show a side bar of the other subpages.
-- ALmost everything is a button that the user can press wherein they'll get directed to another webpage.
+- Almost everything is a button that the user can press wherein they'll get directed to another webpage.